BristolSTA/uobtheatre-api/README.md

 ```

 This does the following:
-- Set the requirements for mypy precommit
+- Set the requirements for mypy
 - Rebuild the api

 If mypy gives an error about not being able to find the new package, add it to the list of "additional_dependencies" in `.pre-commit-config.yaml`.